ltsp/ltsp.org/docs/installation.md

 ltsp nfs
 ```

-For finetuning options, see the [ltsp nfs man page](https://ltsp.org/man/ltsp-nfs)
+For finetuning options, see the [ltsp nfs man page](https://ltsp.org/man/ltsp-nfs).

 ## Generate ltsp.img

-A new functionality that wasn't there in LTSP5 is provided by the following
+A new procedure that wasn't there in LTSP5 is provided by the following command:
-command:

 ```shell
 ltsp initrd